robertnd/streaming-analytics/README.md

 1. `analytics_bucket.yaml` - Stack template that creates an S3 bucket which will be used to store the output of Kinesis Analytics processing
 2. `code-bucket.yaml` - Stack template that creates an S3 bucket for holding the `preprocessor` archive (zip).
 The zip file is created by packing the contents of the `ks-preprocessor` directory and uploading it to S3 (see the preprocessor section above)
 3. `input-stream.yaml` - Stack template that creates a Kinesis Data Stream.
-Use this template to create data streams for raw KPL Records
+Use this template to create data streams for raw KPL Records.
+Careful sizing considerations need to be made before deploying this stack.
+Sizing affects throughput (if underprovisioned, throughput is throttled and extra messages will be rejected) and cost.
+Data streams CANNOT be resized after creation.
 4. `preprocessor.yaml` - Stack template that creates a lambda preprocessor function.
 The function is created from the Zip file contained in the S3 bucket from `code-bucket.yaml`.
 5. `streaming-app.yaml` - Stack template that creates a Kinesis Analytics application.
-This template contains basic aggregation for a single use case.
+This template contains basic aggregation (SQL application) for a single use case.
+It also creates a Kinesis Firehose stream for writing to S3.
 Extend this template to create different applcations for different processing and output

 ### Running the templates